dimakatsoseleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates an empty file called hello.
+Script that adds execute permission to the owner of the file hello.
+ .The file hello will be in the working directory